postrv/autorust-docs/Writerside/topics/TuringPi-Rust-AI-Agent-Platform.md

 - Ensuring we can swap out the API with relative ease both for local and cloud deployments.
 - Ensuring that we use a sand-boxed Docker container to isolate ourselves and the customer from the effects of potentially malicious arbitrary code execution both locally and in the cloud.
 - Utilising our strong Developer Community to ensure we stay abreast of the latest developments in the AI LLM space and can react accordingly.

-## Alternatives Considered

-A synchronous approach was considered, but this would not take advantage of Rust's concurrency features and would therefore be slower and less memory efficient.

-A Python-based solution was considered, but this would not take advantage of Rust's speed and memory efficiency and would therefore be slower and less memory efficient.

 ## Future Work